Next Start Date:

 Bordetella (Canine Kennel Cough) vaccine is recommended – please discuss with your vet!

 Length: 4 weeks

-Ages: 8-14 weeks old at time of registration.
+Ages: 8-14 weeks old at time of first class

-Plenty of resources are included in this class such as potty training, puppy biting, chewing, food & object guarding prevention, and much more.
+Plenty of resources are included in this class such as potty training, puppy biting, chewing and food & object guarding prevention.

 ~NO class on statutory long weekends